 Mentoring – What’s in it For Me?

 Why should a busy financial professional take time from their business and clients to guide the development of early-year professionals, much less students who’ve yet to commit to the industry?
 Many mentors report they receive as much as the mentees do.

 Expand your network, develop a pipeline for your firm’s growth – You’ve probably already developed a wide range of professional connections at this stage in your career, but a mentor-mentee relationship offers benefits beyond other casual networking relationships, including a stronger bond with your mentee.

 Your mentee can also introduce you to a new, younger generation of prospects, clients and contacts.
-When you include next-generation advisors into your network, you attract younger advisors or potential advisors to the industry – and your firm.
+When you include next-generation professionals into your network, you attract younger people to the industry – and your firm.

 After the conference ended, one of her mentees, Abbas Mohammadi, a finance student at Louisiana State University, reached out to Buck, who provided him the opportunity to build his resume with internship work.